darshnikkarn/Team-Slytherin---Abhishek-Kumar-Singh/README.md

 | `spacing` | Distributed practice for exams, momentum for project work |

-Set `weight_deadline_pressure = 1` and the rest to `0` and the rule reduces to EDF.
-There is a test for that (`test_earlier_deadline_wins_when_only_pressure_matters`).
+Set `weight_deadline_pressure = 1` and the rest to `0` and the rule reduces to earliest-deadline-first.
+There's a test that asserts exactly that.

-### Feasibility — the part most planners get wrong
+### Feasibility — the interesting part

-The useful quantity is not "days until the deadline", it's **slack**, and the correct slack is the cohort version from the classic single-machine feasibility theorem (Jackson's rule / EDF).
+The useful quantity is not "days until the deadline", it's **slack** — and the correct slack is the cohort version from the single-machine feasibility theorem (Jackson's rule).
 A set of tasks with deadlines is schedulable iff, for every deadline `d`:

 ```
-Σ_{b : d_b ≤ d} remaining_b   ≤   free_capacity(t, d)
+Σ_{b : d_b ≤ d} remaining_b   ≤   usable_capacity(t, d)
 ```

 We compute that ratio directly and call it `cohort_pressure`:

-- `< 1` — everything due by `d` still fits
+- **< 1** — everything due by `d` still fits
-- `= 1` — zero slack; any slippage causes a miss
+- **= 1** — zero slack; any slippage causes a miss
-- `> 1` — **provably infeasible.** No schedule exists.
+- **> 1** — **provably infeasible.** No schedule exists.

-When it exceeds 1 the agent says so in the first sentence of the strategy note and offers triage instead of quietly dropping work.
-Triage is a fractional-knapsack
+`usable_capacity` is *not* wall-clock free time.
+A week with 87 hours of gaps between classes yields about 30 hours of study once a 5h/day ceiling and a 15% slack reserve are applied.
+Dividing by the wrong number is how a planner ends up claiming a week fits when it demonstrably doesn't.

-argument: to maximise retained grade under an hours budget, shed in increasing order of grade-per-hour.
-The API returns the shed list; **the user decides**.
+When the ratio exceeds 1, Chipper says so in the first sentence of the strategy note and offers triage — a fractional-knapsack argument: to maximise retained grade under an hours budget, shed in increasing order of grade-per-hour.
+It shows the shed list. **The user decides.**

 ### Hard constraints enforced

 Day window · per-day hour ceiling · min/max block length · breaks · transition
-pad after classes · protected days · per-assignment and per-exam daily caps · task dependencies · interleaving guard (max consecutive blocks per course, overridden only when a course is provably behind) · deadline buffer (finish early by default) · slack reserve (a % of each day left unallocated so one bad day doesn't cascade).
+pad after classes · protected days · per-assignment and per-exam daily caps · task dependencies · interleaving guard · deadline buffer · slack reserve.

 ### Learning from rejections